freeCodeCamp/guide/src/pages/security/social-engineering/index.md

 * Phishing: Sending an email which looks like it is from a trusted source to bait the user into clicking a link (to install malware) or replying with private information.

+#### Prevenetion and Security

+Becasuse Social Engineering requires little computer experience, is a very available tool for idividuals who wish to access sensitive data.
+There are many ways that an idividual can protect themselves from these attacks.
+Ways to prevent a Social Engineering Attack:

+* Avoid sharing sensitive data at all, if possible.
+* If you must share, verify the source before giving them sensitive data.
+* Be aware of random emails or phone numbers claiming to be friends, family, coworkers, institutuions, etc.
+* Be aware of people in real life asking for information they shouldn't necessarily reqire.
+* Destroy important documents before throwing them away.

+In general, the more you know about these attacks, the better prepared you are.
+Be concious of who you share information with and why.

 #### More Information: